topcoder-platform/legacy-project-processor/ReadMe.md

   `bin/kafka-server-start.sh config/server.properties`
 - note that the zookeeper server is at localhost:2181, and Kafka server is at localhost:9092
 - use another terminal, go to same directory, create the needed topics:
-  `bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic project.notification.create`
+  `bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic project.action.create`

-  `bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic project.notification.update`
+  `bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic project.action.update`

-  `bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic project.notification.delete`
+  `bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic project.action.delete`

 - verify that the topics are created:
   `bin/kafka-topics.sh --list --zookeeper localhost:2181`,
   it should list out the created topics
-- run the producer and then write some message into the console to send to the `project.notification.create` topic: in the console, write message, one message per line:
+- run the producer and then write some message into the console to send to the `project.action.create` topic: in the console, write message, one message per line:
-  `{ "topic": "project.notification.create", "originator": "project-api", "timestamp": "2018-07-02T00:00:00", "mime-type": "application/json", "payload": { "resource": "project", "id": 1000, "name": "Develop website", "description": "<h>Test</h><p>This is description</p>", "type": "Develop website", "directProjectId": null, "billingAccountId": 70015983,  "type": "Web Application", "createdBy": 8547899 } }`
+  `{ "topic": "project.action.create", "originator": "project-api", "timestamp": "2018-07-02T00:00:00", "mime-type": "application/json", "payload": { "resource": "project", "id": 1000, "name": "Develop website", "description": "<h>Test</h><p>This is description</p>", "type": "Develop website", "directProjectId": null, "billingAccountId": 70015983,  "type": "Web Application", "createdBy": 8547899 } }`
 - optionally, use another terminal, go to same directory, start a consumer to view the messages:
-  `bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic project.notification.create --from-beginning`
+  `bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic project.action.create --from-beginning`
 - writing/reading messages to/from other topics are similar

 ## Topcoder Informix Database Setup